Community Life

 To pay online: If you would like to pay online with a credit card or bank account, go to https://onrealm.org/WestminsterPres74275/give/ACR to pay.

-Please keep in mind:
+Please keep in mind when paying online:

 • If the amount you are submitting online is only a payment: Fill in the amount field beside the fund marked “All-Church Retreat Registration.”
 Click the “continue” button to provide your financial information and complete payment.

 • If the amount you are submitting online is part payment and part donation: (1) Fill in the amount of the payment portion next to the “All-Church Retreat Registration” fund line.
-(2) Click the “another fund” button.
+(2) Click the “add fund” button.
 A new line will appear.
 (3) Fill in the amount of the donation.
 (4) Select “All-Church Retreat Donation” as the second fund using the drop-down menu.
 (5) Click the “continue” button to provide your financial information and complete payment.

 Women’s Retreat